wade-cheng/compile-typst-site/README.md

 └── compile-typst-site.toml
 ```

-That is, just like `cargo`, `just`, `uv`, and so on, you can use the binary while in a subdirectory for the project root.
+That is, just like `cargo`, `just`, `uv`, and so on, you can use the binary while in a subdirectory of the project root.

 When you do so, it looks at every file in `src`.